Doli282/PassHunter/forwarder/tests/01_Forward.md

 1. Send messages to the source channels
     - send messages with files
+      - attach one file
+      - attach multiple files in group
     - send messages without files
     - send messages to all defined source channels